An Analytically Tractable Marked Power Spectrum: Conclusion

 \section{Conclusion}

 An advantage of perturbative models of large-scale structure is that they rely on only a minimal set of theoretical assumptions to model a wide range of clustering data, and they produce robust and reliable inferences.
 A drawback is that they tend to have a large number of parameters and, unfortunately, some of these can be (partially) degenerate with cosmological parameters.
 In order to break these degeneracies additional data or additional statistics need to be introduced.
 A popular set of statistics are those beyond the 2-point function, including for example the bispectrum.
 Inclusion of the bispectrum, using the same basic perturbative formalism as used for the power spectrum, is known to help break degeneracies.
 However the bispectrum has technical difficulties associated with it, including the measurement and sensitivity to survey systematics, handling the survey geometry (window functions) and covariance, and the size of the data vector.
 Alternatives to the bispectrum include statistics involving products of fields, such as marked power spectra.
-For marked spectra in particular, the connection with higher-order functions is relatively straightforward to see and much of the survey infrastructure developed for the power spectrum can be reused with minimal modifications.
-This renders them an attractive target for further theoretical attention.
+For marked spectra in particular, the connection with higher-order functions is relatively straightforward to see \footnote{After our work was finished ref.~\cite{Marinucci24} appeared which also notes the connection between marked spectra and higher-order functions and the role they can play in degeneracy breaking.} and much of the survey infrastructure developed for the power spectrum can be reused with minimal modifications.
+While this does not alleviate all of the technical difficulties associated with higher-point functions, it renders the marked power spectra an attractive target for further theoretical attention.

 In this work we have investigated the applicability of perturbative methods for modeling the marked power spectrum for marks that are low-order polynomials in the smoothed overdensity field.
 This differs from previous works that focused on an inverse-density-marked power spectrum \cite{White16,Philcox21}.
 While this older mark has an infinite Taylor expansion in terms of the smoothed overdensity field, we consider a simpler, low-order mark.
 Our intuition for this is that $\delta_{g,R}$ probes $k$ modes up to $\sim R^{-1}$ while $\delta_{g,R}^n$ probes modes up to $\sim n\,R^{-1}$.
 Any products of $\delta_{g,R}$ with itself or with $\delta$ thus increase the high-$k$ sensitivity more for large $n$ than for small $n$.
 Alternatively multiplication by a high power of $\delta_{g,R}$ upweights the tails of the distribution, where we expect perturbative methods to fare less well.
 Setting the mark to a low-order polynomial thus aids in theoretical control and we have shown improves consistency with simulations.